robert-yaman/AudioNN/README.md

 ## 7/01/17

 I have higher hopes for this one.
+I changed the input format to raw spectrograms.
+These contain 50 times more data than an MFCC, so I expect training to be much slower.
+However, we can now avoid optimizing for human speech.

-I was randomly inspecting some of the data I was using and I realized that my training data was a lot lower quality than I thought.
+Also, I was randomly inspecting some of the data I was using and I realized that my training data was a lot lower quality than I thought.
 I found a few bugs in the data generation algorithms, and (hilariously) some of my audio files were MIDI of steel drums and harpsichords.

 The behavior of my previous models then became clear.
 Basically, it was impossible to learn anything from the data I was providing.
 Since the output data is so sparse, the model was basically finding the optimal weights to make as many predictions come out to 0 as possible.
-This explains why many of the loss curves have a sharp dip in the first couple thousand examples, then a leveling off.
+This explains why many of the loss curves have a sharp dip in the first couple thousand examples, then level off.

 For this batch I cleaned up the data in a number of ways.
 I fixed all of the bugs I found in the generation scripts, I made sure everything was playing in the right instrument, and I tried to address some of the errors I was seeing in the logs of generate_csvs.py.